Eloagbawe/alx-system_engineering-devops/0x06-regular_expressions/README.md

         hbttttn

     Using the project instructions, create a Ruby script that accepts one argument and pass it to a regular expression matching method

+4. Repetition Token #3

+    Requirements:

+    Find the regular expression that will match the below cases:

+        hbn
+        hbtn
+        hbttn
+        hbtttn

+    Using the project instructions, create a Ruby script that accepts one argument and pass it to a regular expression matching method
+    Your regex should not contain square brackets